kment/GERBLS/README.md

     t_samp : float, optional
         Time sampling to bin the data before running the BLS.
-        If 0 (default), the median time difference between observations is used. max_duration_mode : str, optional
+        If 0 (default), the median time difference between observations is used. duration_mode : str, optional
-        Determines how the maximum tested transit duration is calculated at each period.
+        Determines how the tested transit durations are calculated at each period.
         If 'constant', the maximum duration is set to max_duration_factor.
         If 'fractional', the tested orbital period is multiplied by max_duration_factor.
         If 'physical', the expected transit duration for a circular orbit is multiplied by max_duration_factor.
+    min_duration_factor : float, optional
-    max_duration_factor : float, optional
+        A scaling factor that affects the minimum tested transit duration. max_duration_factor : float, optional
         A scaling factor that affects the maximum tested transit duration.